-Former Irish J1-ers and international students receive US Covid-19 funds in error
+Former Irish J1-ers and International Students Receive US Covid-19 funds in error

 Taxback.com say anyone impacted by this need not worry – if they take corrective action now there won’t be any long-term ramifications.

-Ms McHugh advised, “If you have received the funds in error, and/or if this brings to light that you submitted an incorrect ‘resident’ tax return, don’t panic but do set the record straight.
+“If you have received the funds in error, and/or if this brings to light that you submitted an incorrect ‘resident’ tax return, don’t panic but do set the record straight.
 Return the payment and make an amended tax return.
-The IRS receives thousands of amended returns each year and the process of filing and amended return is relatively straightforward.”
+The IRS receives thousands of amended returns each year and the process of filing and amended return is relatively straightforward,” advised Ms McHugh.

 Leave your comment